 I absolutely LOVED my Pediatric Rotation.
 It was very busy, but I genuinely enjoyed spending time with the kids and I felt like I learned so much from my preceptors – which is always the goal.
 Peds was a little different in that I actually didn’t wear a white coat during the rotation; we didn’t want to scar the kids with the “white coat effect”, but I was lucky enough to have a desk where I charted that I was able to leave a bunch of resources at.
 So here are some of the resources I kept in my “pocket” during this rotation

 Pocketcard set – I bought this before my rotation, and while I think it was a great resource, it definitely would be more applicable to inpatient pediatrics than outpatient!
-It had APGAR scores, Pediatric resuscitation algorithms, normal lab values, oral and IV rehydration, developmental milestones, differential diagnosis of common conditions and more.
-I seriously recommend this if you’re doing anything inpatient.
+It had APGAR scores, Pediatric resuscitation algorithms, normal lab values, oral and IV rehydration, developmental milestones, differential diagnosis of common conditions, the most common source of infections by age group, and more.

 These weren’t items that I bought, but resources that my preceptor provided me with and that I found super helpful!